Hungarian Defence Forces: The 1990s and Twenty-first century

-In 1997, Hungary spent about 123 billion HUF (560 million USD) on defence.
+In 1997, Hungary spent about 123 billion HUF (US$560 million) on defence.
 Hungary became a member of NATO on 12 March 1999.
 Hungary provided airbases and support for NATO's air campaign against Serbia and has provided military units to serve in Kosovo as part of the NATO-led KFOR operation.
 Hungary has sent a 300 strong logistics unit to Iraq in order to help the US occupation with armed transport convoys, though public opinion opposed the country's participation in the war.
 One soldier was killed in action due to a roadside bomb in Iraq.
 The parliament refused to extend the one year mandate of the logistics unit and all troops have returned from Iraq as of mid-January 2005.
 Hungarian troops were still in Afghanistan as of early 2005 as part of the International Security Assistance Force.
 There were reports that Hungary would most probably replace its old UAZ 4x4 vehicles with the modern Iveco LMV types, but it never happened.
 Hungarian forces deploy the Gepárd anti-materiel rifle, which is a heavy 12.7 mm portable gun.
 This equipment is also in use by the Turkish and Croatian armed forces, among other armies.

 In a significant move for modernization, Hungary decided in 2001 to lease 14 JAS 39 Gripen fighter aircraft (the contract includes 2 dual-seater airplanes and 12 single-seaters as well as ground maintenance facilities, a simulator, and training for pilots and ground crews) for 210 billion HUF (about 800 million EUR).
 Five Gripens (3 single-seaters and 2 two-seaters) arrived in Kecskemét on 21 March 2006, expected to be transferred to the Hungarian Air Force on March 30.

 10 or 14 more aircraft of this type might follow up in the coming years.

 In early 2015, Hungary and Sweden extended the lease-program for another 10 years with a total of 32,000 flight-hours (95% increase) for only a 45% increase in cost.

 Zrínyi 2026 Modernization Program

 In 2016, PM Orbán confirmed that Hungary will meet its NATO obligations by increasing its defense spending to about 2 percent of GDP.
-The official government "Zrínyi 2026" program of upgrading military equipment is scheduled to last until 2026, but the timeline has been expanded until 2030-2032.
+The official government "Zrínyi 2026" program of upgrading military equipment is scheduled to last until 2026, but the timeline has been expanded until 2030–2032.
 New purchased and ordered equipment so far includes new CZ BREN 2 assault rifles (to be manufactured locally), helicopters, transport and trainer aircraft, tanks, armored vehicles, radars and surface-to-air missiles.

 Hungary ordered 20 H145M and 16 H225M in 2018.
 All H145M aircraft had been delivered by the end of 2021.
 H225M are expected to arrive between 2023 and 2024.

 In early 2019 the first batch of Carl Gustaf M4s has arrived, starting to replace the old RPG-7s.